ava-labs/avalanche-starter-kit/src/7-native-to-native-interchain-token-transfer/_INSTRUCTIONS.md

 cast balance --rpc-url mysubnet $FUNDED_ADDRESS
 ```

-You can also confirm whether the bridge is collateralized now by running the below command:
+You can also confirm whether the remote token is collateralized now by running the below command:

 ```bash
 cast call --rpc-url mysubnet $NATIVE_TOKEN_REMOTE_SUBNET "isCollateralized()(bool)"